mlehotay/ier/IER/IER-diagnostics.md

 For any system **S** that bears intrinsic constraint, there may exist a system **S′** such that:

 * **O(S) = O(S′)**
-* **S′** reproduces all observables via buffering, orchestration, external resolvability, or slack
+* **S′** reproduces all observables via buffering or orchestration
-* therefore **S′** does **not** bear intrinsic constraint
+* **S′** does **not** bear intrinsic constraint

-Any proposed diagnostic rule **D** that maps observables to an experiential verdict must satisfy:

-* **D(O(S)) = D(O(S′))**

-and therefore must be wrong for at least one of **S** or **S′**.
+Any diagnostic rule **D** mapping observables to experience must therefore fail for at least one of **S** or **S′**.

-**Conclusion:**
-No diagnostic based solely on third-person observables can be necessary or sufficient for experience under IER.
+No observable-based diagnostic can be necessary or sufficient.

 ---

 ### **5.2 The Intervention Trap**

-Any intervention powerful enough to determine whether constraint is intrinsically borne risks:
+Any intervention powerful enough to test intrinsic ownership risks:

 * introducing slack
-* externalizing burden
-* buffering cost
+* externalizing cost
-* altering the regime boundary
+* altering regime boundaries
-* changing what would have been borne internally

-This is not a limitation of current instruments.
+This is not a limitation of instruments.
-It is a constitutive instability: the act of “checking” can modify what is being checked.
+It is a **constitutive instability**.

 ---

 ## **6. Failure of Necessary Conditions**

-No externally observable feature is necessary for experience:
+No observable feature is necessary for experience:

 * integration can be imposed
 * continuity can be buffered
 * irreversibility can be deferred
-* cost can be masked or displaced
+* cost can be displaced

-Absence of outward markers does not entail absence of intrinsic constraint.
+Absence of markers does not entail absence of intrinsic constraint.

 ---

 ## **7. Failure of Sufficient Conditions**

-No externally observable feature is sufficient for experience:
+No observable feature is sufficient for experience:

 * unity can be orchestrated
 * coherence can be enforced
 * fragility can be reversible
 * cost can be externally borne

-Presence of outward markers does not guarantee ownership of constraint.
+Presence of markers does not guarantee ownership.

 ---